araujoleticiafb/docker_wiremock/README.md

-# Wiremock Dynamic using Docker
+# Wiremock using Docker

 This project has the structure of mocked APIs, which can be used in UI automated tests or manual testing when third-party systems are down.

 ## 🔧 Applied technologies

-This project applies the framework [Wiremock](http://wiremock.org/docs/), which responses can be dynamics, used with [Docker](https://hub.docker.com/r/rodolpheche/wiremock).
+This project applies the framework [Wiremock](http://wiremock.org/docs/) used with [Docker](https://hub.docker.com/r/rodolpheche/wiremock).

 ## 📦 Project organization